centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install-ha.md

 ### Synchronizing the databases and enabling MariaDB replication

 In the process of synchronizing the databases, you will first stop the secondary database process so that its data can be overwritten by the primary node's data.

+> This script now uses GTID and if your primary node has not made any new writes since setting up this configuration, you may encounter an error such as : **cannot get gtid current pos**.
+To get around this, remove the `read_only` and create a map or test view so that the primary node has some data to write to.
+Don't forget to switch back to `read_only` afterwards and restart mariadb.

 Run this command **on the secondary node:**